ali-raheem/change_pot/README.md

-# change_pot
+# Change Pot

-Data on the change in my change pot
+Data on the change in my change pot.
+I add coins randomly to this pot and rarely remove them although I have a collection of unique design coins which do not go into the pot which likely biases the data.

 | Coin | Count | Value  |
 |------|-------|--------|